FlexMeasures/flexmeasures/documentation/tut/installation.rst

 Getting FlexMeasures to run
 -----------------------------

-This section walks you through getting FlexMeasures to run.
-For an example with the least effort, see :ref:`tut_toy_schedule`.
-Here, we'll cover getting started with an installation you run continuously ― making a secret key, connecting a database and creating one user & one asset.
+This section walks you through installing FlexMeasures on your own PC and running it continuously.
+We'll cover getting started by making a secret key, connecting a database and creating one user & one asset.

+.. note:: Maybe these starting points are also interesting for you:

+          * For an example to see FlexMeasures in action with the least effort, see :ref:`tut_toy_schedule`.
+          * You can run FlexMeasures via Docker, see :ref:`docker` and :ref:`docker-compose`.
-.. note:: Are you not hosting FlexMeasures, but want to learn how to interact with it?
+          * Are you not hosting FlexMeasures, but want to learn how to interact with it?
 Start with :ref:`tut_posting_data`.

 Install FlexMeasures